 - Marinate the soya chunks with this paste.
 Set aside for at least 15 to 30 mins.

 - Soak rice for 15 mins and drain off the water and set aside.

 - Heat oil in a deep pan or pressure pan.
-Add dry spices and sauté till you get an aroma for about a minute.
+Add whole spices and sauté till you get an aroma for about a minute.

-- Add the marinated soya chunks along with the grinded paste.
+- Add the marinated soya chunks along with the ground paste.
 Fry for 2 mins on a medium flame.
 This gets burnt very fast so take care.

 - Keep stirring.
 Cook till the mixture begins to leave the pan.
 Takes around 2 to 3 mins if done on a medium flame.

-- Add biryani masala powder and water.
-Bring the water to boil
+- Add biryani masala powder and 2 cups water.
+Bring the water to boil.

 - Do not open the lid for at least 15 mins.